01618830666

 Environmental Concerns

 This fast-growing plant can overshadow native species, depriving them of sunlight and nutrients.
-Ever seen a bully on the playground?
+Have you ever seen a bully on the playground?
 Japanese Knotweed is the botanical equivalent, dominating wherever it goes.

 Property Concerns